 * In future years, the TFSA annual contribution limit is indexed to inflation, and rounded to the nearest $500.
-For 2019 the TFSA limit is expected to increase by $500.
-At the current 2.2% rate of inflation, the TFSA limit will increase to $6,500 in 2023.
+The inflation rate year over year is 2.2% rate of inflation, the average inflation of Canada in 2020 is 0.70%.
+This estimates the TFSA contribution limit increase to $6,500 in 2025 unless government makes revisions.

 Where an investor (referred as TFSA account holder) is non-compliant with the CRA TFSA rules, the holder will result in penalties, for reasons such as:

 -TFSA Excess Contributions

 -Tax payable on non-qualified or prohibited investments

 The holder is subject to special tax on advantages, being 1% per month penalty for any month in which there is an excess amount in the TFSA at any time in the month.
 As a result, there is tax payable even if the excess amount is withdrawn in the same month in which it is contributed.

 The TFSA unused contribution room is carried forward into the next year, there is no deadline for TFSA contributions.
 It is recommended to make withdrawals by December 31st in any year in order to have the amount withdrawn added back earlier to the accumulated TFSA contribution room in January of the following year.

 Macnaughton & Ward Financial represents numerous Financial Institutions offering TFSA’s in the form of High Interest Accounts, GIC’s, Investment Funds, Segregated Funds, Equity Linked GIC’s and more.